-Title I - Adult & Dislocated Workers - Title I Workforce will make customer referrals to all other partners when additional partner services will better serve the customer.
-Referrals will be accomplished forwarding the referral/assessment form to the designated staff person at the partner agency.
-Referrals are logged and follow-up is conducted by additional phone calls or email.
+Title I - Adult & Dislocated Workers - Title I Workforce will make customer referrals to all other partners when additional partner services better serves the customer.
+Referrals will be accomplished using a software program to refer individuals to the designated staff person at the partner agency.
+Customer referrals will be accomplished using the MOU Partner Suite of the Integrate tracking and referral software.